 Literature Review and Theoretical Considerations

-Our theoretical review anticipates aspects of our analysis and discussion and focuses mainly on reasoning about variables and adolescent learning of formal concepts.
+Our theoretical review anticipates aspects of our analysis and discussion and focuses mainly on reasoning about variables and adolescent learning of the formal concepts associated with functions, by which we mean functions defined within conventional mathematical language and expressed in mathematical symbolism.
 We begin by outlining key ideas in the research on variables, including identifying variables, forming relations between variables - correspondence and covariation - and related aspects of rate of change and gradient, students’ capabilities, and difficulties.
 Throughout this paper we are limiting our discussion to functions that are commonly studied in school.
 We continue with a discussion about adolescent learning of formal concepts.
 We close our literature review by introducing constructs from Leinhardt et al. (1990) - used by them to discuss tasks in functions, graphs, and graphing - which were important in our study.

 Reasoning about variables

 One strand of research on students' understanding of variables is about modeling material phenomena by controlling physical or time variables, and/or using spreadsheets and graphing software in a modeling context.
 In the school level studies we have seen, the variables are usually simple and countable or measurable, either discrete or continuous, and there is a strong argument made that even young children can adopt a modeling perspective given a suitable physical experiment (e.g. Ainley & Pratt, 2005; Dreyfus & Eisenberg, 1983; Karplus, 1978).
-In such situations the relationship between situational knowledge and formal knowledge is not clear (Dreyfus & Eisenberg, 1983).
-While there is a suggestion that these experiences make later understanding of formal functions easier, we have been unable to find evidence of that.
+In such situations the relationship between informal knowledge arising from describing a situation (such as saying where and why 'it goes up' or 'it goes down', or sketching a likely graphical representation, or describing the physical effects of varying one parameter) and formal knowledge expressed mathematically is not clear (Dreyfus & Eisenberg, 1983).
+While there is a suggestion that situation modeling experiences make later understanding of formal functions easier, we have been unable to find evidence of that.
 While this body of research adequately describes children's progression towards symbolic representation of known physical variables, we have been unable to find research which describes students move towards understanding purely abstract variables, or how they progress from understanding variables as measurable quantities, such as temperature or mass, to variables such as price per unit, density and speed.
 We are calling the former 'simple' and the latter 'compound' because at least two quantities are involved.
 In our survey, therefore, we included abstract and contextual, continuous and discrete, and simple and compound variables.